 Communication about school delays and closings will be sent to all parents via School Messenger, our district notification system.
 Phone calls are scheduled as early as 6:00 am.
 Decaturproud.org, the district Facebook page, the district app and twitter account will also provide up to date delay and closing information.

 MSD of Decatur Township respects a parent’s determination regarding their child’s attendance at school during inclement weather.
 If school is open, or delayed, because of inclement weather, the school will respect the parent’s decision to keep their child at home.
 Parents are expected to contact the school and inform school officials of their determination.
-The student will be counted as absent, per state code, and students will be given an opportunity to complete their academic work in the same manner as an excused absence from school.
+The student will be counted with an unexcused absence, per state code, and will be given an opportunity to complete their academic work in the same manner as an excused absence from school.

 eLearning Days effective Feburary 2019.
 MSD of Decatur Township Schools may call eLearning days due to inclement weather.
 Students will not attend school they will have their assignments posted on our LMS-Canvas.
 Directions will be posted on that platform and students will use their school issued device to complete their work.
 Students in K-2 will recieve a packet to complete upon their return to school.

 We hope this information assists you in better understanding the process that we utilize to make the safest decision for your children.
 Thank you for your cooperation!